the-beef-calculator/CS50x-PSETs/README.md

 CS50 is an invaluable resource for anyone considering a career in software development.
 Whether you're a student, a self-taught programmer, or a professional seeking to enhance your skills, this course will provide you with the knowledge and confidence to pursue your goals.

-## Please Note: Code Usage and Audits
+### Please Note: Code Usage and Audits

 If you choose to utilize any code from this repository, exercise caution.
 The CS50 staff periodically conduct random audits of student submissions to maintain academic integrity.
-Copying code without proper attribution or consent may result in consequences.
+Copying code without proper attribution or consent may land you in hot water, so be careful!
 Always strive to understand and implement code in your own unique way.